Delayed-maturation theory of obsessive–compulsive disorder

 The delayed-maturation theory of obsessive–compulsive disorder suggests that obsessive–compulsive disorder (OCD) can be caused by delayed maturation of the frontal striatal circuitry or parts of the brain that make up the frontal cortex, striatum, or integrating circuits.
 Some researchers suspect that variations in the volume of specific brain structures can be observed in children that have OCD (Lambert, K.G; Kinsley, C.H., 2011).
 It has not been determined if delayed-maturation of this frontal circuitry contributes to the development of OCD or if OCD is the ailment that inhibits normal growth of structures in the frontal striatal, frontal cortex, or striatum.
 However, the use of neuroimaging has equipped researchers with evidence of some brain structures that are consistently less adequate and less matured in patients diagnosed with OCD in comparison to brains without OCD.
 More specifically, structures such as the caudate nucleus, volumes of gray matter, white matter, and the cingulate have been identified as being less developed in people with OCD in comparison to individuals that do not have OCD (Lambert, K.G.; Kinsley, C.H.).
-However, the cortex volume of the operculum (brain) is larger and OCD patients are also reported to have larger temporal lobe volumes; which has been identified in some women patients with OCD (Jenike, M.; Breiter, H.; at el, 1996).
+However, the cortex volume of the operculum is larger and OCD patients are also reported to have larger temporal lobe volumes; which has been identified in some women patients with OCD (Jenike, M.; Breiter, H.; at el, 1996).
 Further research is needed to determine the effect of these structural size differences on the onset and degree of OCD and the maturation of specific brain structures.

 History

-Origins of obsessive-compulsive disorder
+Origins of obsessive–compulsive disorder

-The first record of obsessive-compulsive disorder dates back to the 14th century in Europe.
+The first record of obsessive–compulsive disorder dates back to the 14th century in Europe.
 It was believed that people who had OCD were possessed by the devil, and treatment included a series of performed exorcisms.
-In the 1910s, Sigmund Freud, a neurologist from Austria described Obsessive Compulsive Disorder to a case of touching phobia.
+In the 1910s, Sigmund Freud described obsessive–compulsive disorder to a case of touching phobia.
 This phobia is said to start in early childhood and happens when a person has a strong desire to touch.
 However, the opposite can also develop where the person develops what is called external prohibition.
 This happens when someone has the fear of a form of touching sensation.
 There are some circumstances where this disorder can be delayed.
 The earliest signs of OCD can start showing up in as little as six months.
-The brain becomes even more hyperactive around 54 months, and it is easier to notice obsessive-compulsive behavior at this time.
+The brain becomes even more hyperactive around 54 months, and it is easier to notice obsessive–compulsive behavior at this time.
 Although there is no exact date as to when OCD begins to develop in later stages of life; different environments or events in a person's life can quickly become the catalyst to the development of this disorder.